-Monique (Nikki) Bhargava is an attorney in Winston & Strawn’s Advertising, Marketing, and Brand Protection group.
+Monique (Nikki) Bhargava is a Partner at Loeb & Loeb in its Advanced Media & Technology group.
 She advises clients in a broad spectrum of industries with respect to litigation and transactional issues concerning advertising, consumer promotions/marketing, trademark, copyright, data privacy, domain name, and other intellectual property matters.
 Nikki earned her J.D. from University of Illinois – College of Law and earned a B.A. in both Molecular Cell Biology (Neurobiology) and Political Science from University of California, Berkeley.
-She is also the VP of Programming for the South Asian Bar Association of Chicago.
+She is also serves on the Board of Directors of Chicago Volunteer Legal Services.

 Board of Directors